camillemaulion05/qr-bar-generator/README.md

 ### 3. **File Upload**:

-After generating the QR code or barcode, the image file is uploaded to the API using a PUT request with the file as form data.
+After generating the QR code or barcode, the image file is uploaded to the API using a **POST** request with the file as form data.
 The `requests` library is used for making the API call, and the `python-dotenv` library loads environment variables securely.

+### 4. **Record Update**:

+Once the file is uploaded successfully, a **PUT** request is made to update the record in the table with the URL of the uploaded file and a response message.
+This allows the record to be updated with the new file's data.

 ### 4. **Environment Variables**: